Armidale Teachers' College: Armidale Teachers' College

 The New State Movement (NSM) was, as Elphick (1989, p.
 11) explains it, "a political expression of the emotional belief held in the country areas that "N.S.W." stood for "Newcastle, Sydney and Wollongong," and that the way to beat the power of the metropolitan areas was to separate from the parent state."
 The NSM never had enough power on its own to achieve its political goals, rather it relied on members being elected under the auspices of other political parties, mainly the Country Party, and furthering their goals through that party.
 Drummond was an executive foundation member of NSM, along with the Federal Member for Cowper, Sir Earle Page.
 Drummond and Page conferred on a number of projects to improve services and infrastructure in the region.

-Drummond was keen to get the College operational as quickly as possible and thereby advance his New State agenda.
-Drummond saw the establishment of a Teachers' College as the first step in the eventual creation of a University, a necessary piece of infrastructure for the New State to have.
-He was in office only five months before announcing the establishment of the College on 30 December 1927.
+Drummond was keen to get the college operational as quickly as possible and thereby advance his New State agenda.
+Drummond saw the establishment of a teachers' college as the first step in the eventual creation of a University, a necessary piece of infrastructure for the New State to have.
+He was in office only five months before announcing the establishment of the college on 30 December 1927.
 Sydney Teachers' College was overcrowded and was unable to meet the demand for trained teachers.
 Drummond used this to his advantage, rushing the decisions through the political process.

 Christmas delayed the appointment of the principal, Cecil Bede (C.B.)
 Newling, after whom the centre was later named, until 13 January 1928.
-Newling was a well-respected principal, students called him "Pop" and ex-students kept in contact with him, sending the letters telling of their exploits since leaving College.
+Newling was a well-respected principal, students called him "Pop" and ex-students kept in contact with him, sending the letters telling of their exploits since leaving college.
 Today these letters are housed in the Heritage Centre, University of New England Archives.

 Despite Drummond's haste, he did not want the college to be seen as the second rate and wanted to ensure that country students were given the same opportunities and facilities as those in Sydney.
-He was determined that the Teachers' College should be a first-class training institution.
+He was determined that the teachers' college should be a first-class training institution.
 In a Parliamentary debate on 5 December 1930, he said: "my policy in regard to the Armidale Teachers" College was that no student who passed through it should have any fear of reproach on the ground that it was a college less developed than the great Sydney Teachers' College'.
-Drummond rejected the Government Architects suggestion that the extant jail is modified for use as a College and refused to stand down until demolition of the building was approved.
+Drummond rejected the government architect's suggestion that the extant jail is modified for use as a college and refused to stand down until demolition of the building was approved.
 He did allow some of the bricks to be reused, for a saving of 8000 pounds, so long as they were used out of sight – either in the footings or rendered.
-To save on time, Drummond instructed the Government Architect to base the plans for the College on the Sydney Teachers College (1925), altering them where necessary to take into account local conditions and experience with the Sydney building.
+To save on time, Drummond instructed the Government Architect to base the plans for the college on the Sydney Teachers College (1925), altering them where necessary to take into account local conditions and experience with the Sydney building.